ctools/ctools/doc/source/users/reference_manual/csphasecrv.rst

 Synopsis
 --------

 This script computes spectra by performing a maximum likelihood fit using :doc:`ctlike` in a series of phase bins for pulsars.
+The phase bins can be either specified in an ASCII file or as an interval divided into equally sized phase bins.
+The format of the ASCII file is one row per phase bin, each specifying the start of stop value of the phase bin, separated by a whitespace.
-The phase bins can be either specified in an ASCII file, as an interval divided into equally sized time bins.
+The phase goes from 0.0 to 1.0.

-The format of the ASCII file is one row per time bin, each specifying the start of stop value of the phase bin, separated by a whitespace.
-The phase goes from 0.0 to 1.0 .
+On output the script writes the fitting results into a FITS file.
+The script also produces one XML file per phase bin that contains the fitting results for that bin.

 General parameters